AlexanderLapygin/uids/packages/lib/uids/README.md

   </p>
 <br />

-## Installing UIDs
+## Installing DAGs

-To use UIDs modules, all you need to do is install the `@uids/uids` package:
+To use UUID modules, all you need to do is install the `@uids/uids` package:

 ```sh
 $ yarn add @uids/uids